-He spoke a few words of pidgin and toted a leaking Soviet snapshot camera around the mainland with him, complete with holes in the shutter curtain, documenting the annual singsing at Mt Hagen, a massive pan-tribal eisteddfod presumably designed to ease or at least oversee local tensions and offer an opportunity to assert prestige in a nonbloody manner.
-Today, though the same tensions are still very much in existence, the occasion seems to have devolved into a self-conscious photo op rather than the raw and sometimes chaotic expression that it was in my father's day, with the cthonic splendour exhibited in these images no longer in evidence.
+He spoke a few words of pidgin and toted a leaking Soviet snapshot camera around the mainland with him (complete with holes in the shutter curtain), documenting the annual singsing at Mt Hagen, a massive pan-tribal eisteddfod presumably designed to ease or at least oversee local tensions and offer an opportunity to assert prestige in a nonbloody manner.
+Today, though the same tensions prevail, the occasion seems to have devolved into a self-conscious photo op rather than the raw and sometimes chaotic expression it was in my father's day, with the cthonic splendour exhibited in these images no longer in evidence.
 Perhaps that is for the best.
 The heart sinks as I calculate the number of birds of paradise required to furnish the glamour depicted here.

 I'm incredibly grateful to be able to see the things he witnessed.